zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast number 520.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode to help you improve your English even faster.
+Go there to download a Learning Guide for this episode to help you improve your English even faster.
 To  download the Learning Guide, you can become a Learning Guide member of ESL Podcast.
 Your membership helps support this podcast.
 Or, if you’d pref er to make a donation, you can do that on our website as well.

 This podcast is a dialogue between a “receptionist” (som ebody who answers the phone at a business) and Asha.
 It’s about giving someone “directions” (how to arrive at a certain place), as well as instructions on par king.
 Let’s get started.